-To protect the public health, the U.S. Food and Drug Administration regulates all tobacco products, including cigarettes, e-cigarette/vaping products, cigars, smokeless tobacco, hookah, and more.
-It is illegal to sell any tobacco product to anyone under the age of 21.
+To protect the public health, the U.S. Food and Drug Administration regulates all tobacco products.
+This includes products containing nicotine from any source, such as those containing non-tobacco or “synthetic” nicotine.
+FDA regulates cigarettes, e-cigarette/vaping products, cigars, smokeless tobacco, hookah, and more.
+It is illegal to sell tobacco products to anyone under the age of 21.

-To ensure tobacco product retailers follow all of the restrictions on the marketing and sale of tobacco products, the FDA monitors compliance through surveillance and inspections and by investigating complaints from the public about potential violations.
+To ensure the businesses that sell tobacco products in person or online follow all of the restrictions on the marketing and sale of tobacco products, the FDA monitors compliance through surveillance and inspections and by investigating complaints from the public about potential retailer violations.

 How You Can Help